Particular/docs.particular.net/nservicebus/vscode.md

 Like the console example, most of the values are boilerplate except for the `program`, `cwd`, and `sourceFileMap` values which should be adjusted for each project

 * `internalConsoleOptions`: Most solutions will only contain a single website project.
-If so, VSCode's integrated console can be used, as in this example.
+If so, VS Code's integrated console can be used, as in this example.
 The `internalConsoleOptions` then control whether the drawer for the internal console will become visible when debugging begins.
 The values `neverOpen` or `openOnFirstSessionStart` can also be used.
 It's also possible to use the `console` property to use an external console.
 * `launchBrowser`: Contains instructions for launching a browser window on a platform-specific basis.
 * `env`: Additional environment variables to pass to the application, including the common `ASPNETCORE_ENVIRONMENT` variable that affects how an ASP.NET Core web application will read configuration values.
 * `sourceFileMap`: Additional source file mappings passed to the debugger, useful in this case to let the debugger know the path to MVC views.